VahedBarzegari/GTFS_Insights/README.md

 ### Future Work

 We are actively working to extend this project to include additional case studies and transit systems, making it a valuable resource for transit planning and analysis worldwide.

+### Notice

+These codes are primarily intended to help familiarize you with GTFS rather than to demonstrate the most optimal or efficient coding practices.
+They could be written in a cleaner and more structured way, but the focus here is on understanding GTFS concepts rather than code optimization.